CHRISSY-FRANKY/X-LOYALTY-C-SHARP/README.md

 ## TO DO

-- Figure out how a username i wasn't following showed up in the list of usernames not following you back
+- Refractor parts of the code to be more efficient
 - Handle the user interupting selenium
-- Refractor parts of the code to be more efficient
 - Figure out how to package it into an .exe to use on any windows computer

 ## Disclaimer :wink: